 To guard the toe area against abrasion, the upper front is layered with a durable Adituff compound.
 The inner is cushioned with an adjustable insole, whereas the shoe structure is reinforced by the signature Barricade chassis, which runs around the mid-foot to support foot posture.

 Soling of the Barricade 2017 shoes are comprised of Adiprene+ cushioning technology which occupies the full length of the shoe.
 It serves as an ultra-efficient shock absorber.
-The outsole is crafted for Adiwear 6 rubber for maximum durability.
+The outsole is crafted for Adiwear 6 rubber for maximum durability and that’s why it is one of the best tennis sneakers for hardcourt.

 The general shape of the Barricade 2017 shoes is based on a GEOFIT construction model that aims to ease fitness for all types of athletes.